 10. Place the pie on a foil lined baking sheet and bake for 14 minutes until the biscuits are golden brown.

 11. To serve, spoon into each bowl and top with 1 biscuit.
-There will be two extra biscuits for whoever desires.
+There will be two extra biscuits for whoever wants it.

 Serves 8 (each serving, ⅛ of recipe and 1 biscuit)